paulmartin91/CardGame/README.md

 - ~~Check for duplicate login info~~ ✔
 - ~~Create new login and sign in~~ ✔

-Pre Lobby Page?
+Pre Lobby Page
-- Need a place to create/join games
+- ~~Need a place to create games - Client side~~ ✔
-- Need to be able to host and name rooms where you can invite other players
+- Client side create games needs max players
+- Server needs to process validate request and create room for game
+- Client needs to process create game server response
-- Need a list of active games to join
+- List of active games to join just a place holder, needs to update
+- Game list needs to display locked games
+- Game list needs to display player count
+- Clicking on games needs to send join request to server with a password if required
+- Server needs to process join request check password
+- Client needs to process join request response from server

 Lobby Page
 - ~~Style~~ ✔